vickstrom/whobethatpokemon/README.md

     index.js - the initialization file for the Pokémodel App.js - the route file for different pages components/
-        presenters/ several views with state
+        presenters/ - Several views with state.
+                      A presenter consists of a directory which contains index.js and a CSS style file. views/ - Visual elements with no state.
-        views/ - visual elements with no state img/ - background image and logos
+                 A view consists of a directory which contains index.js and a CSS style file. img/ - background image and logos
     model/
         pokeModel.js - file with data for the user and available rooms etc.